History of the Staten Island Railway: Electrification: 1923–1925

-In the end of 1924, work began on a project to elevated the track to eliminate six grade crossings on the Perth Amboy Division between Pleasant Plains and Princess Bay and to add 0.82 miles of double-track to complete the double-tracking of the entire line.
-The cost of the project was shared by the SIR, New York State, and New York City.
+In the end of 1924, work began on a project to elevate the track to eliminate six grade crossings on the Perth Amboy Division between Pleasant Plains and Prince's Bay and to add 0.82 miles of double-track to complete the double-tracking of the entire line.
+The cost of the project was shared by the SIRT, New York State, and New York City.
 Work on this project was completed in 1926, and the State made the final payment on the project on August 15, 1927.
 Work on the $1,050,000 project was 85 percent complete at the start of 1926.
+As part of the project, new brick building stations were constructed.
+The double-tracking required the installation of rock-fill.

 One June 23, 1926, the Transit Commission ordered the elimination of a grade crossing at Bay Street in Clifton through the elevation of the train tracks for $573,000, and the elimination of the Tompkins Avenue, Hope Avenue, and Belair Road crossings in Fort Wadsworth for $647,000.
 The order called for the closure of the Belair Road crossing and for the partial depression of the tracks and elevation of the streets to allow Tompkins Avenue and Hope Avenue to pass over the South Beach Branch.
 The SIRT sued to test the validity of these orders by the Transit Commission, but the orders were upheld by the New York State Court of Appeals.
 In 1927, the SIRT planned on appealing this decision to the Supreme Court of the United States.
 On November 24, 1926, the Transit Commission ordered the elimination of the Tompkins Avenue grade crossing in Clifton through the elevation of the street over the rail line.
 The estimated cost of this project was $281,000.

 In 1927, work on the Virginia Avenue grade crossing elimination project was still not underway.
 The SIRT had requested that the Transit Commission's order be modified on October 22, 1926, but this request was denied.
 The Richmond Borough President, on June 1, 1927, requested a modification to the order to provide for a clearance of 12.8 feet instead of 14 feet.
 On July 12, 1937, the first hearings were held on the Port Richmond—Mariners Harbor Elimination project, which would eliminate 21 grade crossings on the North Shore Division for $4 million.